 - Accounts receivable

-If you use online accounting software, you should be able to pull many of your documents fairly easily.
-In any case, you should compile these basic financial statements so you can save time during the application process.
+If you use online accounting software, you should be able to pull many of your documents easily.
+In any case, you should compile these basic financial statements to save time during the application process.

 Also, you should contact at least one of the major credit bureaus for your personal and business credit scores.
 Since many lenders have minimum credit score requirements, a low score may take some lender options off your list.

 Similarly, many lenders have predetermined debt-to-income ratio requirements.
-Therefore, it can save you a lot of time to outline any debts you may have.
+Therefore, it can save you significant time to outline any debts you may have.
 You can do this by creating a debt schedule with details such as: